Will Justice Thomas clam up again when the Supreme Court goes back to in-person arguments?

 The Supreme Court did not respond to a query from Fox News about whether the justices will maintain the pandemic-era format or go back to its freewheeling argument sessions.
 It's possible that if it does, Thomas could clam up yet again.

+The court did say in a Wednesday press release that it will continue to livestream its oral arguments.

 Ilya Shapiro, the vice president and director of the libertarian Cato Institute's Robert A. Levy Center for Constitutional Studies, believes the court will return to the old format and that Thomas will again abstain from questions.
+He said the unstructured format didn't work for a teleconference, but that the justices will likely go back to it because that's "the way it's always been done."

 CLICK HERE TO GET THE FOX NEWS APP